kide-vm/kide/CodeStyle.md

 ### Brackets

-While ruby allows the ommision of brackets even with arguments, i try to avoid that because of readablity.
+While ruby allows the omission of brackets even with arguments, i try to avoid that because of readability.
 There may be an exception for an assignment, a single call with a single arg.
 Brackets without arguments look funny though.

-### Hash

-I still prefer 1.9 => style , it makes the association more obvious.

 ## Code style